 Directors will have regard to the interests of all Academies for which FAoS is responsible in deciding and implementing any policy or exercising any authority.

-The Executive Head has the delegated responsibility for the operation of the Academy including the performance of all its schools and the performance management of the Head teachers with the LGB Chair.
+The CEO has the delegated responsibility for the operation of the Academy including the performance of all its schools and the performance management of the Head teachers with the LGB Chair.

-The Executive Head is the Accounting Officer, so has overall responsibility of the operation of the Academy Trust’s financial responsibilities and must ensure that the organisation is run with financial effectiveness and stability.
+The CEO is the Accounting Officer, so has overall responsibility of the operation of the Academy Trust’s financial responsibilities and must ensure that the organisation is run with financial effectiveness and stability.